 When I was in medical school way back in the 1950’s, a popular drinking song at every party was “Lydia Pinkham’s Vegetable Compound.”
 I still remember every word of the song.
 It is about a woman who made a lot of money selling a tonic containing black cohosh (along with a lot of alcohol) to treat the pain and hot flushes that women suffered at the time of the menopause.
 The song is still sung at parties at just about every medical school, and Lydia Pinkham’s remedy is still advertised and sold to treat menopausal symptoms and other female complaints.

-Black cohosh is widely used as an herbal remedy, but a powerful double-blind study showed that it is no more effective for controlling menopausal hot flushes than a placebo sugar pill (Menopause, 2009 Nov-Dec;16(6):1156-660).
-A review of 16 placebo-controlled studies also showed no evidence that black cohosh relieves hot flushes of menopause (The Cochrane Library, September 2012).
-Estrogen replacement significantly reduces the number of hot flashes, but most doctors do not recommend it because of increased cancer risk.
-Lydia Pinkham's black cohosh tonic was one of the top selling patent medicines 125 years ago and many women still buy it (minus the alcohol) to treat their hot flushes.
+Lydia Pinkham’s black cohosh tonic was one of the top selling patent medicines back in 1875, almost 150 years ago, and today many women still buy black cohosh to treat hot flushes of menopause, even though it has been largely discredited by the medical community.
+One double-blind study showed that it is no more effective for controlling menopausal hot flushes than a placebo sugar pill (Menopause, 2009 Nov-Dec;16(6):1156-660).
+A review of 16 placebo-controlled studies also showed no evidence that black cohosh relieves hot flushes of menopause (The Cochrane Library, September 2012), and another review of six studies failed to show benefit (Pharmacological Research, July 2008;58(1):8-14).
+Estrogen replacement significantly reduces the number of hot flashes, but most doctors no longer recommend it because of increased risk for breast cancer and uterine cancer.

 She was a brilliant advertiser.
 She placed a picture of her own matronly face on her patent medicine, and became associated with her product line in a way that would not be matched until 80 years later when Col. Harlan Sanders used his face to advertise Kentucky Fried Chicken.
 She published articles and answered letters in ladies’ magazines, handed out free pamphlets and wrote newspaper columns, always including recommendations to take “Lydia Pinkham’s Vegetable Compound”.
 Every advertisement and article she wrote included her portrait and she became one of the best known women in the world.
 The chorus of the Lydia Pinkham song says, “On each bottle, there’s a picture of her face”.